JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Languages Support

-JPA Buddy supports both <a href="https://www.java.com/">Java</a> and <a href="https://kotlinlang.org/">Kotlin</a>.
-When JPA Buddy detects the <a href="https://kotlinlang.org/docs/maven.html">Kotlin dependency</a> in your project, an additional option appears in the "New Entity" window, letting you pick the language:
+JPA Buddy supports both <a href="https://www.java.com/" target="_blank">Java</a> and <a href="https://kotlinlang.org/" target="_blank">Kotlin</a>.
+When JPA Buddy detects the <a href="https://kotlinlang.org/docs/maven.html" target="_blank">Kotlin dependency</a> in your project, an additional option appears in the "New Entity" window, letting you pick the language:

 ![new-entity-language-choose](img/new-entity-language-choose.jpeg)